ksu-cs-textbooks/cis400/content/C-exercises-s23/11-responsive-design/02-media-queries.md

 ![Setting Chrome as the build target](/images/3.3.3.1.png)

 Now run your program.
 When Chrome loads, turn on developer tools by either pressing `CTRL` + `SHIFT` + `I` or right-clicking on the page and selecting 'Inspect'.
-This launches the developer tools in thier own pane in the window.
+This launches the developer tools in their own pane in the window.
 At the top of the developer pane is an icon that resembles a cellphone in front of a screen.

 ![The Device Toolbar toggle button](/images/3.3.3.2.png)